-How Long You Should Leave Your Air Conditioner Running
+How Long You Can Leave Your Air Conditioner Running: Solved

 In these hot summer months, nothing could be better than that blast of cool air when you walk back in the door.